winterbird-code/adbb/README.md

 * make cache invalidation smarter
 * add better/more error checking, right now it will probably crash at most errors it will encounter :)
 * make multiprocess/multithreading-safe
-* perhaps make it python2 compatible to make it possible to integrate with kodi :)
 * any other feature request?